VowcicefskiJ/TEST-RPG-Game/docs/PROJECT_MAP.md

 # Project Map

-This document helps other AI agents (and humans) quickly understand the RPG prototype layout and where to extend it.
+This document helps someome quickly understand the RPG prototype layout and where to extend it.

 ## Entry point